 1. Stop paying for all your kids, but still keep them on the medical aid

 If you have more than 2 kids, consider moving to a plan that only charges for 2 or 3 children, with the rest free.
-Medihelp, for example, has Prime 1 Network that will cost you R3,600 for two adults and two or three or four (or more!) children.
+Medihelp, for example, has Prime 1 Network that will cost you less than R4,000 for two adults and two or three or four (or more!) children (2019 prices).

 2. Use a Network Plan

 By limiting your choice of hospitals, you can save up to 25% of your premiums.
 You can still go to any hospital in an emergency, and you can still choose a plan that has your favourite hospital on its network.
 As an added benefit, some gap covers pay the penalty for going to a hospital outside your network, so you get the best of both worlds.
 Discovery Essential Core Delta is an entry level hospital plan that requires network hospitals.
 We can help you find others.

 Confused?
 We review your plan against your needs, and email you a comparison with 3 other plans, so you can make an informed choice about your 2020 health cover.
 Free!.

 3. Consider an income-based plan

 If you and your spouse make less than about R15,000 (each) per month, you qualify for capitated plans.
 These are full medical aid plans, but with the premiums adjusted to your income.
 The lower your income, the lower your premium.
 These plans often also have generous out-of-hospital benefits, as an added bonus.